isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 A DHCP server follows a complicated algorithm to select an IPv4 address for a client.
 It prefers assigning specific addresses requested by the client and the addresses for which the client has reservations.
-If the client requests no particular address, has no reservations, or other clients already use these addresses, the server must find another available address within the configured pools.
-A server function called "allocator" is responsible in Kea for finding an available address in such a case.
+If the client requests no particular address and has no reservations, or other clients are already using any requested addresses, the server must find another available address within the configured pools.
+A server function called an "allocator" is responsible in Kea for finding an available address in such a case.

-Kea DHCPv4 server provides configuration parameters to select different allocators (allocation strategies) at the global, shared network, and subnet levels.
+The Kea DHCPv4 server provides configuration parameters to select different allocators at the global, shared-network, and subnet levels.
 Consider the following example:

 .. code-block:: json